-- Go to the Microsoft Azure Portal.

-- 2. Click New registration.

-- a.
-Type a name for the new application.
+- 1. Go to the Microsoft Azure Portal. - 2.
+Click New registration. - a.
+Type a name for the new application. - b.

-- b.
 Specify a redirect URL.
-The "type" of the redirect URL should be "Web".

-- To use the NiFi Ingest connector, the redirect URL must match the URL shown in the advanced configuration dialog of the NiFi processor. - To use the standard connector, the redirect URL must match the value of the RedirectUrl parameter in the OAuth tool configuration file, oauth_tool.cfg.
+The "type" of the redirect URL should be "Web". - To use the NiFi Ingest connector, the redirect URL must match the URL shown in the advanced configuration dialog of the NiFi processor. - To use the standard connector, the redirect URL must match the value of the RedirectUrl parameter in the OAuth tool configuration file, oauth_tool.cfg.
 The default value is http://localhost:7878/oauth. - 3.
-Click Certificates and Secrets and upload a certificate to use to authenticate the connector.
-You can use a self-signed certificate.
+Click Certificates and Secrets and create a new client secret.